 Delicious lemon coriander soup with soft and juicy chicken and an easy homemade broth!
 Learn the tips and tricks to make chicken soup with tender pieces of chicken that are not tough and chewy.

 Lemon coriander chicken soup makes an easy comforting dinner on a cold night.
 The secret lies in the chicken broth.
 It has such exploding flavors, you won’t believe you need only simple spices to make it.

 This chicken cilantro soup is everything you want a soup to be.
 It is lemony, gingery, and full of nutrients.
-It is a wholesome dinner in itself.
+Like the Indian mutton soup it is a wholesome dinner in itself.
 You just need some bread to dunk into all that yummy goodness!